eduardo-fernandes/carbon-sensors/README.md

-# carbon-sensors
+# Carbon Sensors

-This project has a set of endpoints (service) which registers and create reports for carbon consumption.
+This project has a set of endpoints which registers and create reports for carbon consumption.
+Below is the problem description.

+## Problem and solution guidelines

+Carbon Dioxide (CO2) is all around us and we are constantly expelling it, but in high concentration CO2 can be harmful or even lethal.
+CO2 Levels between 2000 and 5000 ppm are associated with headaches, sleepiness poor concentration, loss of attention, increased heart rate and slight nausea may also be present.
 As a reminder, below is the acceptance criteria provided in the code challenge description:

+Here is a set of rules that this project abides for collecting data of hundreds of thousands of sensors and alert if the CO2 concentrations reach critical levels.

  - The service should be able to receive measurements from each sensor at the rate of 1 per minute
  - If the CO2 level exceeds 2000 ppm the sensor status should be set to WARN
+-  If the status is WARN and the next CO2 level is below 2000 ppm, the status should be set back to OK
  - If the service receives 3 or more consecutive measurements higher than 2000 the sensor status should be set to ALERT
  - When the sensor reaches to status ALERT an alert should be stored